yereverluvinunclebert/Panzer-Kill-gauge-VB6/readme.md

 not unsusual to create a rogue program that needs to be killed regularly.
 Use this tool to do it.

+This VB6 version of the kill widget replaces the Xwidget version that is now obsolete.

 ![killButtonWidget](https://github.com/yereverluvinunclebert/Panzer-Kill-gauge-VB6/assets/2788342/a2110157-3ff9-4d7e-a0e5-fc7b079e4647)

 In amomgst the code is a binary that you will be able to use to install the